jfrog/partner-integrations/Slack/Platform/README.md

 B) If you are using the free version of the JFrog Platform, go to the **Administration** section and then click on **Security**.
 Next, scroll down and click on **Integrations**.

 Then click on **+ New Client Integration**.
-Provide it a name and then from the dropdown under Application, select Slack.
+Provide it a name and then from the dropdown under Application, select **JFrog Collaboration Integration**.

 Then click on **Next, Generate your ID and Secret.**.